-On the following day I took the centipede to Prof. Flower, who, with the assistance of the authorities of the British Museum, has identified the species as Geophilus subterraneus.
-The published descriptions of the luminous properties of the
+On the following day I took the centipede to Prof. Flower, who, with the assistance of the authorities of the British Museum, The published descriptions of the luminous properties of the this instance.

-British centipedes differ considerably from what I observed in this instance.
+British centipedes differ considerably from what I observed in

 The best, so far as I know, is given in Shaw's "General Zoology," vol. vi.
-After describing the animal, it proceeds thus : "It is possessed of a high degree of phosphoric "splendour, which, however, seems to be only excited when the animal is pressed or suddenly disturbed, when it diffuses a beautiful-smaragdine light, so powerful as not to be obliterated by the light of two candles on the same table."
+After describing the animal, it proceeds thus: "It is possessed of a high degree of phosphoric splendour, which, however, seems to be only excited when the animal is pressed or suddenly disturbed, when it diffuses a beautiful smaragdine light, so powerful as not to be obliterated by the light of two candles on the same table."

 I may observe that I was never able to induce my centipede to shine whilst in captivity.
-It may also be worthy of note that the atmosphere was exceptionally dry and the barometer remark-ably high at the time of the observation.
+It may also be worthy of note that the atmosphere was exceptionally dry and the barometer remarkably high at the time of the observation.